Western Blot Protocol - BSA Blocking

 4. The secondary antibody (for monoclonal antibodies: HRP-conjugated Goat Anti-Mouse Immunoglobulin; for polyclonal antibodies: HRP-conjugated Swine Anti-Rabbit Immunoglobulin, Dako, Glostrup, Denmark) is diluted 1:3000 in blocking buffer and incubated with the membranes for 30 min.

-6. The membranes are incubated with detection reagent (Immobilon Western Chemiluminescent HRP Substrate, Millipore Corporation, Billerica, MA, USA) for 1 min.
+6. The membranes are incubated with a detection reagent (Immobilon Western Chemiluminescent HRP Substrate, Millipore Corporation, Billerica, MA, USA) for 1 min.

 7. The image is captured using a CCD camera.